php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     a.
 The _sub-namespace_ MUST have one or more _namespace names_.

     b.
-Each _namespace name_ must be separated by a _namespace separator_.
+Each _namespace name_ MUST be separated by a _namespace separator_.

     c.
-The _unqualified class name_ must be proceeded by a _namespace separator_.
+The _unqualified class name_ MUST be proceeded by a _namespace separator_.

     d.
-It is RECOMMENDED that the first _namespace name_, be a unique value identifying the "vendor name".
+The first _namespace name_ MAY be a unique value identifying the "vendor name."

     e.
-In cases where a vendor has multiple packages, it is RECOMMENDED that the second _namespace name_, identify the "package name".
+In cases where a vendor has multiple packages, the second _namespace name_ MAY be value identifying the "package name."

     f.
 Additional namespace names MAY follow the optional "vendor name" and "package name" _namespace names_.